 For that magic, iconic view of Hong Kong’s skyline, most people head to The Peak.
 Found up in the mountains, it has almost become a rite of passage for travellers and tourists to take the historical tram up to the top and see Hong Kong from a different perspective.
-Bring your camera because these views are stunning and make for that perfect selfie.
+It is one of my favourite things to do in Hong Kong but bring your camera because these views are stunning and make for that perfect selfie.

 The view isn’t the only thing to do whilst you’re up there!
 Here is a list of other things to do whilst you are up at the Peak.